veertuinc/anka-docs/aws-ec2-mac.md

 This guide is also valid for the Anka 3/mac2.metal/Apple processor (M1, M2, etc) EC2 instances.
 {{< /hint >}}

+{{< hint info >}}
+While you do not need to use the Anka Build Cloud with AWS EC2 Mac instances to run Anka VMs, it is a requirement if you'd like to use our [Controller Plugins/Integrations]({{< relref "plugins-and-integrations/controller-+-registry/_index.md" >}}) to create VMs.
+You can read more about the Anka Build Cloud [here]({{< relref "anka-build-cloud/getting-started/setup-controller-and-registry.md" >}}).
+{{< /hint >}}

 Customers often find that purchasing and managing their own hardware can become a burden.
-This is why we recommend using AWS EC2 Mac instances to run the Anka Virtualization software.
+While we do not currently provide an AMI for the [Anka Build Cloud]({{< relref "anka-build-cloud/getting-started/setup-controller-and-registry.md" >}}), we do for the Anka Virtualization software.
+This makes it easy to get started with AWS EC2 Mac instances that you can scale as needed using the AWS Management Console or AWS CLI.
+The AMI is pre-prepared with best practices/configurations for using Anka.

-With Anka installed on your AWS EC2 Mac instance, you can run ephemeral macOS VMs as well as optimize the instance cost by running more than one at a time.
+With Anka installed on your AWS EC2 Mac instance, you can:

+1. Run ephemeral macOS VMs as well as optimize the instance cost by running more than one at a time.
+2. Avoid idle hosts and maximize the usage in the first 24 hour period that Amazon charges you for when starting an EC2 Mac instance.
+3. Scale VM capacity up and down as needed using the AWS Management Console or AWS CLI.
+4. Prevent jobs from leaving a dirty environment on the host for other jobs to conflict with.
+5. Run multiple versions of macOS on the same host.

+And much more!
 [Visit our site](https://veertu.com/aws-ec2-mac/) and [Amazon's blog](https://aws.amazon.com/blogs/compute/getting-started-with-anka-on-ec2-mac-instances/) for more information about AWS EC2 Mac and Anka.

----

-There are three options available for you to use Anka with AWS EC2 Mac instances:
+There are three AMI options available for you to use:

 1. [**Use our Marketplace AMI**]({{< relref "#marketplace-ami" >}})
   - macOs pre-configured/optimized + Anka installed